 - Choose the Right Saving & Investment Plan

 It is crucial to make a family investment plan according to your income and goal.
 So do not fall for recommendations and do your research for suitable savings plans and schemes.
-Start slow with RDs and fixed deposits.
+Start slow with RDs and fixed deposits and maybe even an IRA.
 You can gradually move towards investments such as mutual funds and the stock market at a later stage.
 You can be innovative with investments in the chit fund platform as well.
 Online chit funds are extremely user-friendly and give high returns.

 - Maintain an Emergency Savings Fund